 Introduction of Solid State Physics: Crystalline Lattice, Crystal Growth, and Physical Properties

-In 1913, Lawrence Bragg and his father William Henry Bragg reported that crystalline solids produced surprising patterns of reflected X-rays.
-Lawrence Bragg explained this result by modeling the crystal as set of discrete parallel planes separated by a constant parameter d and that the incident X-ray radiation would produce a Bragg peak if their reflections off the various planes interfered constructively.
+this result by modeling the crystal as set of discrete parallel planes separated by a constant parameter d and that the incident X-ray radiation would produce a Bragg peak if their reflections off the various planes interfered constructively.
 This condition can be expressed by the Bragg’s law, which provides a powerful new tool to reveal the periodically arranged atoms in crystalline materials.
-For example, NaCl, the salt used in kitchen every day, actually has a face- centered cubic structure with alternative Na + and Cl – ions arrangements as shown in above figure.
+For example, NaCl, the salt used in kitchen every day, actually has a face- centered cubic structure with alternative Na + and Cl – ions arrangements as shown in the below figure.
 Lawrence Bragg and William Henry Bragg were awarded the Nobel Prize in physics in 1915 for their work in determining crystal structures.
 They are the only father-son team to jointly win.
 Lawrence Bragg was 25 years old, making him the youngest physics Nobel laureate.

 During the more than 100 years after the Bragg law, the advance of solid state physics has continuously demonstrated that the crystalline structure profoundly affects the materials’ physical properties.
 The technology development also showed that the availability of crystalline materials with designed performance is the foundation of various applications of our modern society.
 For example, many electronic devices have to use the “Silicon”, which is a semiconductor, with its crystalline form.
 As shown in right figure, the capability to grow large size of silicon crystal (as large as an adult’s size) is the foundation of this semiconductor industry.
 In this course, we will introduce (i) first, the crystalline lattice, the principles for the Bragg law, and the techniques for crystal growth; (ii) second, the physical properties of crystalline materials, including metal, semiconductor, magnetism, and superconductors (a fascinating material with zero resistance).